 Before you follow the link to download the tool for your Windows version:

-- You must be connected to the network fully (e.g. using Lapwing/Raven, or an office, College or home connection).
+- You must be connected to the network fully (e.g. using the University Wireless Service (previously known as Lapwing), or an office, College or home connection).

 - Make sure that you have your credentials (eduroam identifier and Network access token (username and password)) from the UCS Tokens service.